CSE237-SP24/project-ryan-eric-leon/README.md

 **Commands needed to compile our code**:

-Since README does not support direct file attachments, if you wish to run our code, please clone this development branch.
+If you wish to run our code, please clone this development branch.
 Here, you should find a file named 'script.sh'.
 Run this script from terminal to automatically compile and run our bankapp program.